Berezniki: Economy

 After the dissolution of the Soviet Union in 1991, the city's population dropped due to increased unemployment.
 Nevertheless, the city was able to keep its main industries on track.
 Large chemical plants such as titanium and sodium factories as well as several huge potassium, magnesium and potash mines are operational in Berezniki.

 The potash mine, owned by Uralkali, was the basis of the fortune of Dmitry Rybolovlev who sold his interest in 2010 to Suleyman Kerimov.
 Mine supports in the huge underground mine, about 1,000 feet (~300 metres) beneath the city, consist of soluble salt which is being dissolved by water flooding into the mine.
 The city, a former Soviet-era labor camp, was built near the work site, over the mine.
 Several sinkholes, some huge, have opened within the city.
 The situation requires round-the-clock monitoring.
 The problem is believed to be limited to a small part of the mine which was not filled properly and is limited in its future impact, but the relocation of the city is under consideration.
 The largest sinkhole, locally dubbed, "The Grandfather" by 2012, was 340 yards (~310 metres) wide, 430 yards (~390 metres) long, and 780 feet (~240 metres) deep.
 When it opened in 2007 the hole was initially 80 m long, 40 m wide and 200 m deep.
 The sinkhole was expected to expand, and destroy part of the only rail line which leads to and from the potash mines, and, being that Berezniki produces around 10% of the world's potash, this would lead global demand towards Canada, potentially damaging the local economy.
 Nobody was injured when the sinkhole appeared.

 Culture

 Berezniki has a theatre and a museum of regional history.

-Every year from July 17 to the 20th the town celebrates its mosquitoes.
+Every year from 17 to 20 July the town celebrates its mosquitoes.
 They have music, dancing and a "most delicious girl" competition.
 In the competition, the girls stand for 20 minutes in their shorts and vests, and the one who receives the most bites wins.